 ...is not in this game!
 The Asuka series broke new fighting game ground by taking the "beautiful girls duke it out" theme without turning it into a "rape the loser" sperm-fest.
 What were world-famous developers Fill in Cafe thinking?!
 From the creators' own admission, this series aspired to rank alongside the very best — alongside the mighty Street Fighter 2 — and Asuka 120% Special Burning Fest does just that with its charming characters, smooth animation, classic music, and awesome gameplay!

 This is actually the fifth incarnation of Asuka, right behind the Turbo CD's also-excellent Burning Fest Maxima.
 In her best imitation of the divinely talented Aoi Nanase, new girl on the block Atsuko Ishida takes over as character designer, keeping the tradition of female artistic influence alive.
-Her vibrantly colored art gives the game a snappier, saucier feel than before... but with just a bit less soul than Nanase's heavenly sketches.
+Her vibrantly colored art gives the packaging a snappier, saucier feel... although the game itself preserves Nanase's heavenly sketches from 120% Maxima.

 Expected by everyone but ME!
 I refuse to accept defeat at the hands of Tamaki's blistering dynamite serve secret arts attack.
 The biology club's superstar Karina, along with her froggy little friend Kero-Pyon, will dominate because she's the best best best!